Joseph Biederman: Noteworthy Work

 For many years the secondary prevention of bipolar disorder had been stymied by diagnostic uncertainties, especially its diagnostic criterion overlap with attention deficit hyperactivity disorder (ADHD).
 These uncertainties made it difficult for clinicians to identify children with the disorder leading to delays and failures to treat the disorder.
-To deal with this problem, Dr. Biederman began a program of research aimed at clarifying the diagnosis and better understanding its etiologic links with other disorders.
+To deal with this problem, Biederman began a program of research aimed at clarifying the diagnosis and better understanding its etiologic links with other disorders.
 In an initial study, he and his mentees examined the prevalence and clinical features of childhood onset bipolar disorder in clinically referred children.
-The sample consisted of all children, 12 years or younger, who had been consecutively referred to Dr. Biederman’s pediatric psychopharmacology clinic since 1991.
+The sample consisted of all children, 12 years or younger, who had been consecutively referred to Biederman's pediatric psychopharmacology clinic since 1991.
 Sixteen percent of 262 consecutive referrals met criteria for bipolar disorder.
 Their bipolar disorder was chronic, severe and impairing in multiple domains of functioning (psychopathology, cognitive impairment and social disability).
 All but one of the bipolar disorder children had a severe ADHD syndrome prior to the onset of mania.
 Notably, symptom overlap analyses showed that this high rate of comorbidity was not due to diagnostic criteria shared by the two disorders.

-Using the same sample, Dr. Biederman evaluated the ability of the Child Behavior Checklist (CBCL) to identify children with bipolar disorder.
+Using the same sample, Biederman evaluated the ability of the Child Behavior Checklist (CBCL) to identify children with bipolar disorder.
 His results showed excellent correspondence between the clinical scales of the CBCL and DSM-III-R diagnoses of bipolar disorder.
 The excellent correspondence between clinical diagnoses and CBCL scales reflecting content congruent dimensions suggests that the CBCL could be a useful screening instrument to help identify mania and its associated comorbid conditions in referred children.
 Because other research groups replicated his findings, they now provide a simple method for pediatricians and child psychiatrists to screen for bipolar disorder in their practices.